Staff

 Clinician/ Operations Supervisor

-Hello I’m Bailey, and I obtained my Masters in Marriage and Family Therapy from Friends’ University.
-From there I went on to further my learning with additional training in Trauma- Focused Cognitive Behavioral Therapy, Couples Communications, and EMDR.
-I am a Member of the American Association of Marriage and Family Therapy and the American Association of Sexuality Educators, Counselors and Therapists.
-I enjoy working with all kinds of family systems including individuals, families, and couples with a variety of backgrounds, sexual orientation, ages and cultures.
-My areas of focus include, but are not limited to; sexual concerns, anxiety, depression, eating disorders, marital distress, behavioral issues, gender preference, LGBTQ+ issues, mood disorders, peer relationships, self esteem, addiction, trauma, and Complex PTSD.
+Hello, I’m Bailey, and I obtained my Master's in Marriage and Family Therapy from Friends University.
+From there, I went on to further my learning with additional training in Trauma-Focused Cognitive Behavioral Therapy, Couples Communications, and EMDR.
+I am a Member of the American Association of Marriage and Family Therapy and the American Association of Sexuality Educators, Counselors, and Therapists.
+I enjoy working with all kinds of family systems, including individuals, families, and couples with a variety of backgrounds, sexual orientations, ages, and cultures.
+My areas of focus include, but are not limited to, sexual concerns, anxiety, depression, eating disorders, marital distress, behavioral issues, gender preference, LGBTQ+ issues, mood disorders, peer relationships, self-esteem, addiction, trauma, and Complex PTSD.

 Lyndi